Launch Updates

 That starts with hosts who understand that a good game is about more than logistics.
 It is about rhythm, trust, and return energy.

-That is why founding hosts matter more than ever.
+That is why strong hosts matter more than ever.

 They do not just help PokerMeet launch.